Module 02: Autograd

 Tensor.__sub__ = lambda self, other: tensor_add(self, -other)

-Notice how similar this is to our scalar Value - just with arrays and _unbroadcast.
+This pattern matches our scalar Value - with arrays and _unbroadcast.

 Matrix Multiplication: The Core of Neural Networks